weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 .. warning::

-    We're writing this documentation at this moment (June 2016)
+    We're writing this documentation at this moment and changing this API (June 2016)

 The HTTP unmanaged laboratories target that you can develop laboratories in your preferred web technology.
 It is by far the most flexible approach, and the most